azuline/rose/docs/ARCHITECTURE.md

 So in the playlists case, we pretend that the written file exists for 2 seconds after we wrote it.
 This way, `cp --preserve=mode` can replicate its attributes onto a ghost file and happily exit without errors.

+# Rules Engine

+The rules engine has two subsystems: the DSL and the rule executor.
+In this section, we'll go into rule executor performance.

+The naive implementation has us searching the SQLite database with `LIKE` queries, which is not performant.
+Regex is even less so, which is why we do not support regex matchers (but we support regex actions!).

+In Rosé, we instead index all tags into SQLite's Full Text Search (FTS).
+Every character in a tag is treated as a word, which grants us substring search, at the expense of a twice-as-large read cache.
+Note that this is _not_ the typical way a FTS engine is used: words are typically words, not individual characters.

+However, FTS is not designed to care about ordering, so a search query like `Rose` would match the substring `esoR`.
+This "feature" of FTS leads to false positives.
+So we introduce an additional fully-accurate Python filtering step on the results of the FTS query.
+The Python filtering isn't performant enough to run on all results, but it is sufficiently efficient to run on the subset of tracks returned from the FTS query.

+In the very brief testing period, the FTS implementation was around a hundred times faster than the naive `LIKE` query.
+Queries that took multiple seconds now completed in tens of milliseconds.

+# Read Cache Update

+The read cache update is optimized to minimize the number of disk accesses, as it's a hot path and quite expensive if implemented poorly.

+The read cache update first pulls all relevant cached data from SQLite.
+Stored on each track is the mtime during the previous cache update.
+The cache update checks whether any files have changed via `readdir` and `stat` calls, and only reads the file if the `mtime` has changed.
+Throughout the update, we take note of the changes to apply.
+At the end of the update, we make a few fat SQL queries to batch the writes.

+The update process is also parallelizable, so we shard workloads across multiple processes.

 # Logging